 “I’m so happy and proud that the nursery my daughter goes to has decided to take action on this very important and urgent matter.
 Tops have made themselves a role model that other nurseries and schools all over the world should follow.

 “It’s about the future of this planet, hence the future of our children.
 It has become pretty evident that our plastic consumption is far beyond sustainable, and that something drastic needs to be done to change that.
-I am so glad that an institution like Tops Day Nurseries can be at the forefront, take responsibility and make this change.
+I am so glad that an institution like Tops Day Nurseries can be at the forefront, taking responsibility and making change.
 Someone has to start and I’m proud that it is my daughter’s nursery that took this stand, so the rest can follow.”

 Katherine and her daughter attended our Tops Beach Clean, December 2017